- When you are bored, you do less guitar practice. Less time spent with guitar practice = slower guitar playing progress.

-- Your practicing will become a lot more focused.
-To track progress, you must create short-term goals and work towards them.
+- Your guitar practice will become a lot more focused.
+To track guitar playing progress, you must create short-term goals and work towards them.
 This gives you something to measure progress with and helps your guitar playing improve a lot faster.

 When your practicing produces greater results, the process itself becomes more fun.
 When guitar practice is fun, you practice more…which leads to even more progress!

 - You will become confident in your potential to become a great guitarist.
 Your attitude about your musical potential is the biggest factor that determines how good of a guitar player you will become.

 Here Are 8 Simple Steps For Tracking Your Progress From Guitar Practice:

 Step 1: Break down your musical goals into a list of specific skills to master during guitar practice (a great teacher helps you with this).

 Step 2: Acquire the right exercises to develop those skills (and learn the right ways to practice them).
 Guitar practice exercises can include physical things to play on guitar or specific topics to study (such as music theory, fretboard visualization, aural skills, lead guitar phrasing, etc.).

 Step 3: Set specific short-term goals for each exercise that lead you towards your long-term goals.
 To understand how to do this, read this article about setting and reaching musical goals.